momochi000/typewar/README.md

 #### Esc to bail out of typing a text fragment
 But only if you have the requisite skill
 #### Consider making text fragments small when live and large when active
-#### Build a better method of attaching css classes to text fragments.
+#### Build a better method of attaching css classes to text fragments
 See TextFragmentEntity.js for TODO notes.
 #### Add a state machine to text fragments and use that to keep track of whether they can be typed or not.
 #### Make player stagger/stumble when one if their text fragments crosses untyped